mikelord007/repoRewards/README.md

 # RepoRewards

-A Web3 hackathon project that helps organizations fund open-source contributors using the Optent protocol.
+A Web3 hackathon project that helps organizations fund open-source contributors using the Octant protocol.
 The app distributes yield from pooled funds to contributors — similar to a Kickstarter for open-source.

 ## Tech Stack